Kattis91/upcoming-artist/README.md

   - Instructions on how to make YouTube video responsive are taken from [Embed a YouTube Video in HTML and Make it Responsive (CSS included)](https://www.youtube.com/watch?v=9YffrCViTVk).

   - I used Stack Overflow, W3Schools, and LMS to expand my knowledge and find new ideas.

+  - Thanks to my mentor Jubril for good briefings, feedback, tip and the opportunity to ask questions.

+  - Thanks to Alan, Ed, Kevin and Joshua from the Tutors team for helping med with diverse things.